Hotels

 The Barcelona Edition guest room

 The new-build Barcelona Edition opened in 2018, and combines modern luxury and design with an unparalleled city-centre location.
-If you’re looking for modern chic, in a fantastic central location The Edition is easily one of Barcelona’s best luxury hotels.
+If you’re looking for modern chic in a fantastic central location, you should consider The Edition.
+It’s easily one of Barcelona’s best luxury hotels.
 Find out more and book it here.

 Yurbban Passage Hotel & Spa